Skip to content

 Terminal window

-superplane canvases list --output text
+superplane apps list --output text

-superplane canvases list -o json
+superplane apps list -o json

-superplane canvases get <canvas_name_or_id> -o yaml
+superplane apps canvas get <app_name_or_id> -o yaml

 Terminal window